 The WIRED!
 Band

-Get out and shake your tail feathers to The WIRED!
-Band appearing on the Main Stage at the Rotary Pavilion on Saturday, July 27th from 9 pm til Midnight.
+The WIRED!
+Band will be on the Main Stage at the Rotary Pavilion, Saturday, July 26th from 9 pm 'til Midnight.

 Total Experience Gospel Choir

 The Total Experience Gospel Choir has been hailed as one of the Pacific Northwest's finest soulful ensembles.
 Pastor Patrinell Staten Wright started the group as a gospel music class at Seattle's Franklin High School in 1973.
 Since then the choir has grown to become a nationally and internationally known gospel singing group.

 The Choir has over 150 awards and recognitions locally, statewide, nationally and internationally.
 They have performed on the same billing with the late Dr. James Cleveland, founder of the 60,000 strong Gospel Music Workshop of America; Quincy Jones; Ray Charles; the Hawkins Family of "Oh Happy Day" fame; Take Six - award winning acapella group; Mormon Tabernacle Choir; Winans; Michael Bolton; Sweet Honey in the Rock; The Judds; Charlie Daniel; Pete Seeger; Steely Dan; Olympia Dukakis; Chuck Mangione; and many others.

 The Total Experience Gospel Choir will be performing Sunday, July 27th at 10:30 a.m. until noon on the Main Stage at the Rotary Pavilion.

 Jazz in the Valley is pleased to welcome back Norm Wallen and Wind Power.
 Wallen is a product of of the Seattle schools, and began his professional playing career in the late ‘60s, and performed as a sideman with a veritable “Who’s-Who” of high-profile professional entertainers.